ED-NY/Gamemachine-Aruboy-More-Mini/README.md

 This PCB is just for personal needs (lazy to weld)

-What to prepare: Arduino Pro micro - one
+What to prepare:
+1.Arduino Pro micro - one

-Note that the 1.3-inch OLED display has seven pins (or six CS are optional)
+2.the 1.3-inch OLED display has seven pins (or six CS are optional)

-Button n
+3.Button n

+4. Four feet of sliding switch (side)

+5. Charging board integrated with charging and discharging

+6. Thickness of lithium battery is less than or equal to 5mm

+7. M2 stud length 5mm

+8. Strength screw M2*3
+After the two PCBs are completely connected by studs, they are only the size of a business card, with a thickness of 5mm

 This PCB board is marked with v2.1.
 Because the first version encountered many problems, I will not register it